abpframework/abp/docs/en/CLI.md

     * `--source` or `-s`: Specifies the Angular project name to resolve the root namespace & API definition URL from.
 Default value: `defaultProject`.
     * `--target`: Specifies the Angular project name to place generated code in.
 Default value: `defaultProject`.
     * `--module`:  Backend module name.
 Default value: `app`.
-    * `--entry-point`: Target Angular project to place the generated code.
+    * `--entry-point`: Targets the Angular project to place the generated code.
     * `--url`: Specifies api definition url.
 Default value is API Name's url in environment file.
     * `--prompt` or `-p`: Asks the options from the command line prompt (for the unspecified options).